constraintAutomaton/Traveling-with-a-Map/content/introduction.md

 The paper is divided as follows, first we present the related work, following by our approach, then the experimental methodology, the results and discussion and a conclusion.

+This paragraph need to be rethink a bit to make clear what I'm gonna do.
 READ Optimizing SPARQL Queries with SHACL
 {:.todo}

+I CONDIDER THE SHAPE CLOSE, THINKING ABOUT WHERE DOES THE SHAPES COME FROM {:.todo}